Internal versus external sources of recruitment

 What is external recruitment?

-Generally, when people think about recruiting talent for new opportunities, external recruitment tends to come to mind.
+Generally, when people think about recruiting talent for new opportunities, external recruitment comes to mind.
 It describes any search or hiring process involving candidates from outside of the organization with the intent to fill a specific role.
 Bringing new talent into the organization has traditionally been the dominant form of recruitment, and many leaders view it as a valuable practice because new hires come with fresh perspectives.

 What are some types of external recruitment?

-3 of the practices that support this talent acquisition strategy include:
+Three of the practices that support this talent acquisition strategy include:

 Advertisements are created to make a job opportunity sound attractive to potential candidates, often by emphasizing the type of work this person would get to do and showcasing a company’s employer brand.
 Advertisements are often posted on job boards and social media to maximize visibility.

-Educational institutions:
+Educational institutions

 Schools and universities are often good sources of recruitment as graduating students begin entering the workforce.
 Some organizations participate in job fairs or other networking events to connect with prospective job seekers directly.

-Employment agencies:
+Employment agencies

 What is internal recruitment?

 Internal recruitment occurs when existing employees are presented with opportunities to take on new roles within the same organization.
 It describes the process of finding internal talent to reallocate or redeploy to another function or area of the enterprise to meet shifting business needs.
-Many organizations are increasingly embracing internal recruitment to respond to emerging priorities while keeping overhead costs low.
+Many organizations are increasingly using internal recruitment to respond to emerging priorities while keeping overhead costs low.

 What are some types of internal recruitment?

-Some types of internal recruitment include:
+Six types of internal recruitment include:

 The key differences between internal and external recruitment